-GORING AND STREATLEY REGATTA
+GORING AND STREATLEY REGATTA - CURRENTLY UNDER REVIEW

 The highlight of the club's calendar is the bi-annual Goring and Streatley regatta.
-It will be held this year on 20th July.
+Details of the next regatta will be posted on the club website.

 The regatta is the showcase for the club and a source of income.
 The objective is to introduce individuals to the joys of rowing and competition and involve the community in its activities.
 The success of the regatta relies entirely on volunteers.
 We therefore expect all club members to volunteer some time to carry out various tasks pre and/or during the event.
 As a member your help is very much needed and valued.
 Here's how you can help: